Where do we begin…

-Shrewsbury is a one-off and you spot it as soon as you step out of the train station. established by the Saxons, Shrewsbury’s criss-crossing Medieval streets are lined with Ewonky buildings containing quirky shops and street names that truly tell a story – look out for Butcher Row, Fish Street and Grope Lane.
+We are proud of Shrewsbury’s one-off characteristics that welcome you as soon as you step out of the train station.
+Established by the Saxons, Shrewsbury’s Medieval streets are lined with wonky buildings containing quirky shops and street names that truly tell a story – look out for Butcher Row, Fish Street and Grope Lane.

 If you’re exploring on foot then don’t miss the statue of Charles Darwin outside the library and follow a Darwin Trail around town.
 Darwin was born in the town and went to Shrewsbury School which was then housed in the library buildings.

 Look out for the Quantum Leap sculpture on the riverbank opposite Theatre Severn, which was created to mark Darwin’s 200th birthday.

 Extending your stay?

 Whether you are looking for a Shrewsbury hotel in the centre of town, a country hotel on the outskirts, or cosy Bed & Breakfast, Shrewsbury has plenty of accommodation to choose from.

 If a self-catered property is more up your street, but with all the convenience of a town centre location, Shrewsbury boasts an array of town centre and rural cottages.

 Visit Shrewsbury have done all the hardwork for you and collated a full list of accomodation options.
 Please visit: